My Times With The Sisters

 The "my youth," of the response, I had understood to mean the Priest celebrant's youth, with the Altar Boy simply completing the Priest's own thought.
 For 82 years I had been comfortable, happy, with that understanding.

-But, on this day, a few days before April 1, 2009, contemplating the celebration of our 65th renewal Mass, it came to me that the Altar Boy's "my" in the 'my youth' response, could mean me!
+But, on this day, a few days before April 1, 2009, contemplating the celebration of my wife Peggy's and my 65th wedding renewal Mass, it came to me that the Altar Boy's "my" in the 'my youth' response, could mean me!
 "To God, who gives joy to my youth."

 The phrase took on a whole new meaning for me.
 I had an ascendant appreciation for the joy in my youth.
 Sister's teaching.
 I'm sure she knows.